gimler/guzzle-docs/en/guide/service/testing_clients.rst

 The basic skeleton of a project can be generated using the phing build script from the Guzzle client template (https://github.com/guzzle/guzzle-client-template).
 You will be prompted to answer several questions about your web service and a skeleton client project will be generated for you.

-In order to unit test your client, a developer would need to copy phpunit.xml.dst to phpunit.xml and make any needed modifications.
+In order to unit test your client, a developer would need to copy phpunit.xml.dist to phpunit.xml and make any needed modifications.
 As a best practice and security measure for you and your contributors, it is recommended to add an ignore statement to your SCM so that phpunit.xml is ignored.

 Bootstrapping
 ~~~~~~~~~~~~~